BASIC BRANCH OFFICERS

 - You must be morally and medically qualified

-- You must commission on or before your 42nd birthday
+- If you have prior military service, you must complete the commissioning process on or before your 42nd birthday

 - You must have a 110 GT line score on the Armed Services Vocational Aptitude Battery (ASVAB)